Fancylynn/Insticator/README.md

 | POST | /user | Create a new user if the ip address doesn't exist in the user list |

 ### How it works
-- Starting from the front-end, it should provide an required param of end user's ip address; By detecting if the ip address exists in the user list, backend either gives back a list of questions based on rollingPeriod(number of questions gives back to end user everytime) and startPoint (for avoid giving back the questions that end user has answered before), or returns error message saying the user doesn't exist
+- Starting from the front-end, it should provide an required param of end user's ip address; By detecting if the ip address exists in the user list, backend either gives back a list of questions based on rollingPeriod(number of questions gives back to end user everytime) and startPoint (for avoid giving back the questions that end user has answered before), or returns error message saying the user doesn't exist.

+- Another advantage of using starting point, it increases the speed of finding the next unanswered questions instead of comparing the question pool with questions have been answered.

 - If the user doesn't exist, front-end should send create new user post request, backend will generate record based on end-user ip address, the default starting point of the questions is 1.